 Insomnia and the importance of sleep

 Many people in this busy world of ours find it difficult to sleep.
 Some find they lie awake ruminating about this and that, eventually drifting off just before it is time to wake up.
 Others find they can go off easily enough but wake up in the early hours and cannot go back to sleep.
-For some people this is a chronic ever-present condition, whereas for others it is linked with work pressures, or excitement or something specific they can put a finger on.
+For some people this is a chronic ever-present condition, whereas for others it is linked with work pressures, or excitement or something they can't put a finger on.

 Whatever the reason, insomnia can be debilitating – sapping energy, lowering morale, and impacting on the body’s renewal processes too.
 Reestablishing a stable sleeping pattern makes people feel more alert, alive, energetic and able to cope.